web-platform-tests/wpt/docs/reftests.md

 compared to the reference due to e.g. antialiasing.
 This may cause the test to pass on some platforms but fail on others.
 In this case some affordance for subtle discrepancies is desirable.
-However no mechanism to allow this has yet been standardised.
+However no mechanism to allow this has yet been standardized.

 ## Limitations